Our Motto

 Our story

-His dying wish was to register over 2,400 new volunteer donors onto the UK bone marrow registry (100 for each year of his life)
+Kevin’s dying wish was to register over 2,400 new volunteer donors onto the UK bone marrow registry—a hundred for each year of his life.
+His legacy lives on through KKLT, dedicated to increasing awareness and diversifying the bone marrow registry to save lives.

 Our Vision